 This command in the Pen menu places an arrowhead at the end of selected and subsequent lines and circular arcs.
-You can choose the type of arrowhead from the Pen menu.
+Choose the type of arrowhead from the Pen menu.
 A check indicates the current arrowhead setting.
-You can change the default setting by saving changes in the preferences file.
+Change the default setting by saving changes in the preferences file.